Chapter 13 Text Analytics: A Start

 1809-Madison 0 0

-A dfm may not be as informative as we have expected.
-To better capture the documental semantic similarity, there are several important factors that need to be more carefully considered with respect to the features of the dfm:
+A dfm may not be as informative as we have expected — not ALL THE WORDS reflect the semantics of the document.
+To better capture the documental semantic representation, there are several important factors that need to be more carefully considered with respect to the features of the dfm:

 • The granularity of the features